CaringCaribou/caringcaribou/README.md

 ## How to install
 Instructions available [here](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/howtoinstall.md)

-## How to use
-The best way to understand how to use Caring Caribou is to look at cc.py's help menu:

-    python cc.py -h

-Detailed usage information is available [here](https://github.com/CaringCaribou/caringcaribou/blob/master/documentation/howtouse.md).

 ## Extending the project
 Create a python file with a function `module_main(args)` and put it in the ```tool/modules``` folder.
 Caring Caribou will automagically recognize it as a module and list it in the output of `./cc.py -h`